Main Street Capital (MAIN) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the investment firm had gained 7.58% over the past month, outpacing the Finance sector's gain of 5.92% and the S&P 500's gain of 4.64% in that time.
+Coming into today, shares of the investment firm had gained 7.12% in the past month.
+In that same time, the Finance sector gained 7.48%, while the S&P 500 gained 6.41%.

-Wall Street will be looking for positivity from Main Street Capital as it approaches its next earnings report date.
-This is expected to be February 23, 2023.
-On that day, Main Street Capital is projected to report earnings of $0.88 per share, which would represent year-over-year growth of 14.29%.
+Investors will be hoping for strength from Main Street Capital as it approaches its next earnings release, which is expected to be February 23, 2023.
+The company is expected to report EPS of $0.88, up 14.29% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $107.58 million, up 30.93% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Main Street Capital.
+It is also important to note the recent changes to analyst estimates for Main Street Capital.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Main Street Capital is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Main Street Capital is currently trading at a Forward P/E ratio of 11.05.
-Its industry sports an average Forward P/E of 7.94, so we one might conclude that Main Street Capital is trading at a premium comparatively.
+Digging into valuation, Main Street Capital currently has a Forward P/E ratio of 11.05.
+For comparison, its industry has an average Forward P/E of 8.2, which means Main Street Capital is trading at a premium to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report